Know in one minute about Ginger Essential Oil Health Benefits

 6. Ginger essential oil helps in Relieving Spasms

-7. Treat liver disease
+7. Treat the liver disease

 Excessive alcohol intake causes alcoholic fatty liver disease (AFLD).
-Ginger essential oil consumption for every day for 4 weeks play a tremendous role in the treatment of this disease because this oil reduces amounts of metabolites such as d-glucurono-6,3-lactone, glycerol-3-phosphate, pyruvic acid, lithocholic acid, 2-pyrocatechuic acid, and prostaglandin E1 were increased after alcohol administration.
+Ginger essential oil consumption every day for 4 weeks plays a tremendous role in the treatment of this disease because this oil reduces amounts of metabolites such as d-glucurono-6,3-lactone, glycerol-3-phosphate, pyruvic acid, lithocholic acid, 2-pyrocatechuic acid, and prostaglandin E1 were increased after alcohol administration.

 Thus ginger oil possesses hepatoprotective properties against AFLD (12).
 Furthermore, this oil prevents lipid peroxidation and scavenge harmful free radicals thus this oil show hepatoprotective activities and prevents chemically-induced acute liver injury (13).